 WISE Home

-The World Conference on Information Security Education is co-located with IFIP SEC 2025 and will be held 21-23 May 2025 in Maribor, Slovenia.
+The World Conference on Information Security Education is co-located with IFIP SEC 2026 and will be held 9-11 June 2026 in Perth, Australia.

 Conference Theme